 Interviews were recorded and transcribed verbatim.
-Data provided by the interviews and focus groups were analysed across cities and within cities as well across social workers by role (front-line workers versus managers).
-To efficiently manage the considerable data generated by the large number of interviews, interviews were transcribed and data uploaded to 'Atlas', a qualitative software program that assists researchers in organising transcribed materials into thematic categories.
+Data provided by the interviews and focus groups were analysed across cities and within cities, as well as across social workers by role (frontline workers versus managers).
+To efficiently manage the considerable data generated by the large number of interviews, interviews were transcribed and their data uploaded to Atlas, a software program that assists researchers in organising transcribed materials into thematic categories.

-The data analysis followed four stages.
-First, after uploading the interview transcriptions to Atlas, the researchers identified main thematic categories through an inductive stage of open-coding.
-Themes and subthemes were identified through a process of constant comparisons (Strauss & Corbin, 1998; Padgett, 1998).
-Second, the parts relevant to the research aims were identified/extracted, and they constituted the “units of meaning” (Tesch, 1990), such as those related to social workers’ management of diversity and inequality.
-Third, all units of meaning with similar content/ideas were merged.
+The data analysis had four stages.
+First, after uploading the interview transcriptions to Atlas, the researchers identified main thematic categories through an inductive stage of open coding.
+Themes and subthemes were identified through a process of constant comparisons (Padgett, 1998; Strauss & Corbin, 1998).
+Second, we identified/extracted the parts relevant to the research aims: they constituted the “units of meaning” (Tesch, 1990), such as those related to social workers’ management of diversity and inequality.
+Third, we merged all units of meaning with similar content/ideas.
 This was done, as suggested by Strauss and Corbin (1998), through axial coding in which the researchers detected associations between categories and sub-categories related to context and content.
-Finally, links between themes were created through a process of comparison, confrontation and reflection associated with the various themes, such as working with clients from the rival ethnic group (LeCompte & Preissle, 1994).
-This stage, grounded in participants’ narratives, completed the higher level of analysis towards the development of typologies and substantive perceptions (Creswell, 1998; Tesch, 1990).
-Findings from the different sets of analyses were presented to and discussed with a focus group of interviewees to finally draw the overall theory emerging from this research.
+Finally, we created links between themes through a process of comparison, confrontation, and reflection associated with the various themes, such as working with clients from the rival ethnic group (LeCompte & Preissle, 1994).
+This stage, grounded in participants’ narratives, completed the higher level of analysis from which we developed typologies and substantive perceptions (Creswell, 1998; Tesch, 1990).
+Findings from the different sets of analyses were presented to and discussed with a focus group of interviewees to frame the overall theory emerging from this research.

 Findings

-This section refers to four main themes: social workers as street level bureaucrats, the impact of national conflict, the role of social services in mixed cities, and discretion patterns in mixed cities.
+This section refers to four main themes: social workers as street-level bureaucrats, the impact of national conflict, the role of social services in mixed cities, and discretion patterns in mixed cities.

-Social workers as street level bureaucrats
+Social workers as street-level bureaucrats